University of the Pacific Law Review Symposium

 The University of the Pacific Law Review Symposium

-The Warren Court's Criminal Procesure Revolution: a 50 year retrospective
+The Warren Court's Criminal Procedure Revolution: a 50 year retrospective

 Organized by Joshua Dressler, Ohio State Law School Distinguished University Professor and Frank R. Strong Chair in Law, and Michael Vitiello, McGeorge School of Law Distinguished Professor